cpgf/cpgf/readme.txt

 	To build with Python binding, you must change the variable HAS_PYTHON and PYTHON_DIR in build.config.txt to point to the source code of Python.

+	To build with Mozilla SpiderMonkey binding, you must change the variable HAS_SPIDERMONKEY and SPIDERMONKEY_DIR in build.config.txt to point to the source code of Mozilla SpiderMonkey.

 	To build the unit test and sample code, feed a second parameter

 	make PLATFORM TARGET=TheTarget